kpunderwood6/ScreenZone_Summary/README.md

 <img width="1330" height="649" alt="image" src="https://github.com/user-attachments/assets/b87b0a75-b9a6-4202-abbf-1516306745c8" />

-+ __H2 drives total sales in comparison to less profitable H1.__
++ __H2 generally outperformed H1 in total sales.__
-	* Q4 to Q1 and Q1 to Q2 QoQ sales decreased every year except quarters that aligned with the pandemic.
-This decrease echoed in MoM sales as well from December to January and January to February.
+	* Quarter-over-quarter sales declined from Q4 to Q1 and Q1 to Q2 each year, a pattern that also appeared month-over-month from December through February.
+This trend was generally consistent with the exception of 2020 where pandemic-driven demand disrupted this pattern.
-	* Q2 to Q3 and Q3 to Q4 QoQ sales increased every year except 2022 and a minor 1% decrease from Q3 2021 to Q4 2021.
-This momentum was disrupted due to September to October MoM decreases every year with a high of 55% in 2022, a $220K drop; however, sales increased MoM from October to November and from November to December every year.
+	* Q2 to Q3 and Q3 to Q4 sales increased every year except 2022 and a minor 1% decrease from Q3 2021 to Q4 2021.
+This upward momentum was interrupted by a recurring September to October decrease each year reaching as high as 55% in 2022; however, sales recovered month-over-month from October through December each year.
-	* The momentum of increased sales from Q2 to Q3 and Q3 to Q4 aligned with back-to-school and holiday season shopping with a window of fatigue directly after back-to-school and before holiday season.
+	* This H2 pattern aligns with back-to-school and holiday season shopping with the September to October dip suggesting a potential period of softened demand between the two seasons.
 + __Average Order Value__
 	* After a four-quarter increase in 2020, AOV decreased YoY for the following eight quarters.
 	* Over the four years, AOV was higher the second half of the year, Q3 ($261) and Q4 ($265) then in the first half, Q1 ($258) and Q2 ($255) confirming consistent seasonal demand.